dragonfly-science/dragonfly-website/content/news/2019-09-25-whitetip-assessment/content.md

 “You could make an optimistic assumption that if you catch a shark and unhook it, it’s going to survive no matter what.
 But in practice many are already dead when they’re brought on board or die shortly after.
 Reducing the harm done to living sharks when they’re caught is very important.
 More would survive if they were handled well.”

-But there’s also an issue with crew safety, which has been raised by many fishing nations ¬– getting up close to a shark’s mouth to remove a hook or cut a metal fishing line can be dangerous.
+But there’s also an issue with crew safety, which has been raised by many fishing nations—getting up close to a shark’s mouth to remove a hook or cut a metal fishing line can be dangerous.
 Long trailing lines, however, decrease a shark’s chance of survival.

-[Common Oceans ABNJ](http://www.fao.org/in-action/commonoceans/en/) supported research to find out what happened to sharks after they were captured by longline gear and released.
+[Common Oceans](http://www.fao.org/in-action/commonoceans/en/) supported research to find out what happened to sharks after they were captured by longline gear and released.
 Different species were tagged on board then released as normal.
 The tags self-release after 30 to 180 days, after which time the data they have recorded becomes available.

 “They estimated that 60% of the sharks did survive being hooked, depending on the species.
 This number matched the assumption I made for our intermediate survival scenario in the stock assessment model.
 Even under the most optimistic scenario (75%), current bycatch rates are still borderline for the long term survival of the whitetips.”